Man dead, woman critically injured in apartment fire in Brooklyn

-PARK SLOPE, Brooklyn (WABC) -- A 2-alarm apartment fire has left a man dead and woman critically injured in the Park Slope neighborhood of Brooklyn.
+PARK SLOPE, Brooklyn (WABC) -- A second-alarm apartment fire tore through an apartment building in Brooklyn Wednesday, leaving a man dead and a woman critically injured.

-The blaze broke out just before 2 a.m.
-Wednesday on Fifth Avenue.
+"I kept hearing a lot of alarms," eyewitness Jasmine Reeves said.
+"I looked out my window, and I saw them pulling out a person out the building.
+There were flames coming from the top floor."

-Crews had to go underneath flames in the doorway to enter the apartment.
+Crews had to go underneath flames in the doorway of the apartment where the fire started.

 They found a 37-year-old man and a 22-year-old woman in the front bedroom.